zhangdoudou2024/zhangdoudou2024/content/authors/admin/_index.md

 ## About Me

-Doudou ZHANG is a first year M.Phil. student in Artificial Intelligence at HKUST(GZ), supervised by [Prof. Ying-Cong Chen](https://www.yingcong.me/), he is super nice!
+Doudou ZHANG is a first year M.Phil. student in Artificial Intelligence at HKUST(GZ), supervised by Prof.[Ying-Cong Chen](https://www.yingcong.me/), he is super nice!
 Previously, I obtained a bachelor degree in Network Engneering at WHU with Honors.
 My research interests include video generation, computer vision．